Do Go On - 396 - Rosemary Brown: A Musical Seance

 Sometimes these communications would even save her life.

-According to Ian Parrott, writing for The Guardian.
+According to Ian Parrot, writing for The Guardian, it's a great name.

 It's a great name.